srl-labs/learn-srlinux/docs/blog/posts/2023/single-tier-dc.md

 <div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph="{&quot;page&quot;:3,&quot;zoom&quot;:2,&quot;highlight&quot;:&quot;#0000ff&quot;,&quot;nav&quot;:true,&quot;check-visible-state&quot;:true,&quot;resize&quot;:true,&quot;url&quot;:&quot;https://raw.githubusercontent.com/srl-labs/learn-srlinux/diagrams/mclag-to-evpn-mh.drawio&quot;}"></div>

 The inter-chassis link should be formed using multiple IP interfaces that protects the link from a failure of a 1st degree.
-It is highly unlikely that all the links between the ToRs will fail at the same time as both endpoints are in the same rack.
+It is implausible that all the links between the ToRs will fail simultaneously as both endpoints are in the same rack.

 #### Leaf-Core Link Failure